chnlyi/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 	+ fBodyBodyGyroMag-std()
 	+ fBodyBodyGyroJerkMag-mean()
 	+ fBodyBodyGyroJerkMag-std()
-* average   : Numeric -- Normalized averages of the measurements
+* average   : Numeric -- Averages of the normalized measurements
 	+ from -1.0 to 1.0